How Food Delivery Aggregators Help Restaurants Streamline Operations

 By acting as a bridge between restaurants and multiple delivery services, aggregators help streamline order management, improve order accuracy, and allow restaurants to focus on delivering a great dining experience—without the headaches of handling multiple platforms separately.

-2. How Aggregators Help Your Delivery Operations
+How Can Aggregators Help Your Delivery Operations?

 Managing multiple delivery platforms without an aggregator is a logistical nightmare, and the task often falls on the expo or to-go station staff.